Japanese knotweed technician training

-Technicians and field operatives working on the control and management of Japanese knotweed.
-This one day course is designed for new or experienced site workers who want to understand more about the plant and its eradication.
+Created for technicians and field operatives working in the control and management of Japanese knotweed, this one day course is designed for new or experienced site workers who want to understand more about the plant and its eradication.

-The aim of this one day course is to provide delegates in a classroom environment with the technical, biological and academic principals that underpin the processes that lead to the safe, swift and reliable control of Japanese knotweed.
+This course teaches students in a classroom environment the technical, biological and academic principles that underpin the processes that lead to the safe and reliable control of Japanese knotweed.

 - The biology and ecology of the plant